vovapasko/dmc-front/techdoc.md

 # Welcome to DMC-FRONT!

 Hi!
-This is the documentation to help you in updating, configuration, and maintaining the CRM system.
+This is the documentation to help you in updating, configuration and maintaining the crm system.

 # Ecosystem

 This project was generated with  [Angular CLI](https://github.com/angular/angular-cli)  version 7.3.8 and updated to 10.1.1.

 The project was created by [Themeforest](https://themeforest.net/item/ubold-responsive-web-app-kit/13489470) and included only angular full version.
-The current Ubold version is 4.1.0 which implements Vue.js, React.js, and Angular as well.
+Current Ubold version is 4.1.0 which implement Vue.js, React.js and Angular as well.

 ## Dependencies

 Let's talk about every dependency in the project.
 So open `package.json` and take a look at **dependencies** section.
 Here we see a lot of angular/* and fullcalendar/* dependecies they are very important but not interesting.
-Interesting dependencies look like that:
+Interesting dependencies looks like that:

 - ng-bootstrap/ng-bootstrap
-	> We love bootstrap, its easy to implement and use, so it's our way.
+	> We love bootstrap, its ease to implement and use, so its our way.
 - ng-select
-	> Prety good select input, well understandable
+	> Prety good select input, well understable
 - ngrx/core
 	> Redux-like-angular-alternative.
 If you have used redux in React.js projects you know what it means, but if you have not read [this](https://redux.js.org/introduction/getting-started)
 - alife-file-to-base64
-	> Upload and convert file to base64, as usual, its image.
-We used this to upload the avatar on the profile page and show user results.
+	> Upload and convert file to base64, as usual its image.
+We used this to upload avatar in the profile page and show user result.
 - angular-archwizard
-	> It's like you used to install games in 2009, step by step selecting a folder for a game and installing DirectX and launching.
+	> Its like you used to install games in 2009, step by step selecting folder for a game and installing DirectX and launching.
 - angularx-social-login
-	> Awesome package for the integration with Google and Facebook OAuth2, ease to set and use.
+	> Awesome package for integration with Google and Facebook OAuth2, ease to set and use.
 - ngx-quill
-	> Beauty word-like editor, well designed and easy to implement
+	> Beauty word-like editor, well designed and ease to implement

-This a list of interesting and 'need to explain' dependencies.
+This a list of interesting and 'need to explain' dependecies.
 Its how 'it is', battle-tested tools.

-We will not talk about **devDependencies** because they include developing packages for testing, linting, prettify, and other good things for better development, you should use them but you don't have to understand them.
+We will not talk about **devDependencies** because they include develope packages for testing, linting, pretify and other good things for better developmnet, you should use them but you dont have to understand them.

 ## Dockerfile

-We use docker, we love docker, docker is cool but we don't need docker.
+We use docker, we love docker, docker is cool but we dont need docker.
 So think twice before including docker to your project and buying private repos for 7$ each.
 So what we see in our Dockerfile:
 ```
 # base image